Commercial Fire Inspections

 1. All commercial buildings and multiple-family dwellings shall be posted with building numbers not less than six inches in height.

 a.
 All building numbers required by this article shall be Arabic or block, and shall be of a contrasting color with the background surface to which such numbers are affixed.
-Numerals shall be not less than three (3) inches in height for residential buildings, structures, or portions thereof, and at least six (6) inches in height for all other buildings, structures or portions thereof.
-(FFCP 10.12.1.3) Four-inch unit numbers are also required if there are multiple businesses on the front and rear doors.
+Numerals shall be at least six (6) inches in height for all other buildings, structures or portions thereof.
+(FFCP 10.12.1.3)

 2. All fire extinguishers shall be provided with a current STATE CONTRACTOR’S TAG.
 (NFPA-10)